alkhe/fluxette/README.md

 ```

 **flux.hook(fn)**
-Register a function as a listener.
+Registers a function as a listener.

 ```js
 flux.hook((state, actions) => {